Homological stability for Hurwitz spaces and the Cohen-Lenstra conjecture over function fields: The ring of connected components

+The main ingredient is Proposition~\ref{pr:cp1}.
+The non-splitting property for $G$ is used in an essential way, allowing the application of this Proposition to the pair $(H, c \cap H)$ for subgroups $H \leq G$.

 Within the present proof, we refer to the subset of $S_n$ consisting of braid orbits on $n$-tuples generating $H$ as $S_n(H)$.
 We first show that for every subgroup $H$ of $G$, every element $g$ of $c \cap H$, and every sufficiently large $n$, the map is bijective.
-It suffices to show that this map is surjective, for large enough $n$: since all the sets involved are finite, it must then be eventually bijective.
+It suffices to show that this map is surjective, for large enough $n$: since all the sets involved are finite, it must then be eventually bijective, which is the assertion to be proved.

+If $c \cap H$ is empty, then so too is $S_{N}(H)$; the claim is vacuously true.
+If not, take $s \in S_n(H)$; for sufficiently large $n$, Proposition~\ref{pr:cp1} (applied to the group $H$ and conjugacy class $c \cap H$) shows that Note it is exactly at this point that the non-splitting property enters our argument: we used the fact that $c \cap H$ is a single conjugacy class.
+See also the discussion after the Theorem in \S \ref{introhur}.

-Take $s \in S_n(H)$; for sufficiently large $n$, Proposition~\ref{pr:cp1} shows that Increasing $n$ as necessary, we can repeat this process $|g|$ times; this shows that $r_g^{|g|}$ induces a surjective map, as desired.
+Increasing $n$ as necessary, we can repeat this process $|g|$ times; this shows that $r_g^{|g|}$ induces a surjective map, as desired.